marco92m/nightskyUnet/README.md

 # nightskyUnet
-Dataset for training and file for U-NEt model initialization and implementation in Keras/Tensorflow are provided together with test images.
++BINIMNet_2_0.zip, the Dataset for training and file for U-NEt model initialization and implementation in Keras/Tensorflow are provided together with test images.

 Dataset contains 4 folders:
 -Grayscale_512: 5300 real and simulated monochromatic .JPG squared images.
 Size 512 x 512.